ayalamanchili/chili-identity/office-master/office-doc/src/site/markdown/office/expense/checkrequisitionprocess.md

 ==========
  - [Login to Portal](../../office/forgot-password.html "Login")
  - Navigate to Expense --> Check Requisition --> Create Check Requisition
- - Immigration Team enters the information about check request and submits it
- - Submit the information after filling all relevant fields.
+ - Immigration Team submits the check request after entering all the relevant details
- - Payroll Department will review it and approve it
+ - Payroll Department will review and approve the request
- - accounting Department will review it and approve it finally
+ - Accounting Department will review the approved request and dispatch the check
- - A request is sent to appropriate department for approval.
  - After approval process is complete, an email indicating final decision is generated and sent to user.

 Creating Check Requisition Request